End Times Issues

 38. Introduction to the Ten Commandments.
 PDF / JPEG

-An introductory look at the Ten Commandments - including the reason for the "do not" form that most of them have.
-To understand this requires us to look back at the various commands and events that occurred when God first created people - when only one command had to have the "do not" form.
+An introductory look at the Ten Commandments - including the reason for the "do not" format that most of them have.
+To understand this requires us to look back at the various commands and events that occurred when God first created people - back when only one command had to be in the "do not" format.

 39. The Ten Commandments and blessings.
 PDF / JPEG

-Scripture connects obedience to the moral law (defined in the Ten Commandments) with blessings from God.
-But this happens in a variety of ways, and sometimes it doesn't seem to happen.
-Here we attempt to understand these issues.
+Scripture connects obedience to the moral law (= the Ten Commandments) with blessings from God.
+But blessing occurs in a variety of ways, and sometimes it doesn't seem to happen.
+Here we attempt to understand this issue.

 40. The God of the Ten Commandments.
 PDF / JPEG